Your Social Privacy

 If you want to grow a public social media following for a brand, product or service, Cray suggests using two accounts—one that is private for friends and family, and another that is for public posts.

-When posting on public accounts, avoid sharing details and unique identifying information, Cray says.
+When posting on public accounts, avoid sharing details and unique identifying information, Cray said.
 When you divulge the names of your pets and family members, fraudsters have more information to use when attempting to compromise your accounts.

 Hold off on posting